Document retention requirements in Australia

 Ignoring litigation holds.
 When litigation is anticipated or underway, normal disposal procedures must be suspended for all documents relevant to the dispute.
 Destroying documents subject to a litigation hold can constitute contempt of court.

 Failing to account for limitation periods.
-The 6-year general limitation period under the Limitation Act 1980 extends to 12 years for deeds.
-Latent damage claims can be brought up to 15 years after the act that caused the damage.
+The 6-year general limitation period extends to 12 years for deeds in most states.
+Latent damage claims can be brought up to 15 years in some jurisdictions.
 Retention periods should account for these extended limitation periods where relevant.

-Checkfile automates document collection, verification and lifecycle management.
+CheckFile automates document collection, verification and lifecycle management.
+Our platform processes over 180,000 documents per month with 98.7% OCR accuracy and a 67% cost reduction compared to manual document management.
 The platform automatically classifies incoming documents, applies the correct retention period based on document type and industry and triggers alerts before retention deadlines.

 Integration with existing document management systems via API means no manual re-entry of data.
 Visit our pricing page to find the plan that matches your document volume, or request a personalised demo.